 Arriving in the UK via Ireland

-There is no problem if you have applied in your home country for a Tier 4 or short-term student visa/entry clearance before travelling.
+There is no problem if you have applied in your home country for a Student route visa or short-term student visa/entry clearance before travelling.
 Your UK visa/entry clearance will not be date stamped on entry to the UK, but this is fine.
 You should keep evidence of your travel in case your date of entry ever becomes important or relevant.
 If you do travel and re-enter the UK later, for example after a short trip elsewhere in Europe (other than Ireland), your entry clearance will simply be date stamped on re-entry.

 USA, Japan, South Korea and other non-visa nationals

 This information is for nationals of the USA, Japan, South Korea and other non-visa nationals who are planning to travel to the UK via the Republic of Ireland, and enter the UK as a short-term student.

 As a non-visa national, you can normally travel to the UK and apply when you arrive for immigration permission to enter as a short-term student (or other type of visitor) for up to six months.

 Non-visa national students coming to the UK for a short course often choose to do this rather than applying for entry clearance before travelling.